 Woodland Hills, CA Real Estate Market Report 2021

 Yin provides expertly gathered data on the Woodland Hills, CA real estate market.
-As a knowledgeable realtor, Yin ensures investors and buyers have the essential information they need.
+As a knowledgeable realtor, Yin ensures buyers and sellers have the essential information they need.

-Woodland Hills provides many real estate investing opportunities, especially for buy and hold investors searching for desirable deals on rental properties.
+Woodland Hills provides many real estate opportunities, especially for first-time buyers, homeowners, and investors searching for desirable deals on single family homes.
 December 2020 ended with an average purchase price of $988,573.
 The average sale price of residential real estate in Woodland Hills increased by more than 34% since December 2015.

 The current real estate market trend for Woodland Hills, CA boasts an incredible, low absorption rate of 1.95 coupled with record low interest rates.
 We are stepping into 2021 in a booming buyer's real estate market for Woodland Hills, CA.